Iron486/Clean_messy_room_classification/README.md

  'epsilon': 1e-07,
  'amsgrad': False}

-I finally evaluated on test dataset the three different CNNs.
-The first two both classified correctly 8/10 of the dataset.
+I finally evaluated on test dataset the three different CNNs. **The first two CNNs both classified correctly 8/10 of the dataset**.
-The last one, instead, reached 90 % of accuracy on test dataset.
+The **CNN with augmented dataset and dropout layers**, instead, **reached 90 % of accuracy on test dataset*+.